 If ultrasound-guided paracentesis is done, once the site is marked, the procedure should be done with real-time guidance or the patient should be kept immobile and the paracentesis done as soon as possible to avoid shifting of the fluid or intra-abdominal organs.

-Ultrasonographic guidance should be used whenever preferred by the operator, during the 2nd or 3rd trimester of pregnancy, with a large intra-abdominal mass, or when there is a scar.
+Ultrasonographic guidance should be used whenever preferred by the operator, during the second or third trimester of pregnancy, with a large intra-abdominal mass, or when there is a scar.
 If there is a scar, the paracentesis can be done blindly at a location away from the scar.

 Positioning for Paracentesis